ishine/das/_sources/tutorials_gui/annotate.md

 ## Annotated by thresholding the waveform
 Compute envelope detects peak surpassing a threshold - only works for song types that are events atm.
 Set threshold by dragging the horizontal line, press `I` to detect all events in the current view and assign them to the currently active event type.

-Optimize via two settings: Std of env smoothing and min dist between events.
+Optimize via two settings: Std of env smoothing and min dist between events (set via _Annotations/Adjust envelope computation_).

 ## Edit annotations
 Adjust event times and segment bounds by dragging the lines or the boundaries of segments.
 Drag the shaded area itself to move a segment without changing its duration.
 Movement can be disabled completely or restricted to the currently selected annotation type via the _Audio_ menu.